andriusandriusandrius/search-engine/README.md

 1. Get a search query
 2. Tokenize the query
 3. Convert from infix to postfix using the Shunting Yard algorithm
+4. Create an expression tree
+5. Evaluate the tree

 ### Why do we convert the query to postfix?